PyTweet/PyTweet/docs/api.rst

 Event Reference
 ---------------------
-This section shows events listened to by :class:`Client`
+This section shows events listened to by :class:`Client`.
 You can register an event using :meth:`Client.event`

 Example:

 .. code-block:: python

     @client.event
-  def on_stream_connect(connection):
+    def on_tweet_create(tweet):
-   print(connection)
+        print(f"Someone posted a tweet: {tweet}")

 .. function:: on_stream_connect(connection)

-    `on_stream_connect` is an event triggered when the client succesfuly connect to stream, this might trigger multiple times as a reconnect logic would trigger this event too.
+    `on_stream_connect` is an event triggers when the client succesfuly connect to stream, this might trigger multiple times as a reconnect logic would trigger this event too.

     :param connection: The Stream connection.
     :type connection: :class:`StreamConnection`

 .. function:: on_stream_disconnect(connection)

-    `on_stream_disconnect` is an event triggered when the client disconnect from stream.
+    `on_stream_disconnect` is an event triggers when the client disconnect from stream.

     :param connection: The Stream connection.
     :type connection: :class:`StreamConnection`

 .. function:: on_stream(tweet, connection)

-    `on_stream` is an event triggered when a stream return a tweet data.
+    `on_stream` is an event triggers when a stream return a tweet data.

     :param tweet: The data that’s going to be returns from the stream.
     :param connection: The stream connection